-Thankfully, the “calendar wars” of Windows 8 have subsided.
-A dispute between Microsoft and Google had made it difficult for users to view their Google Calendars in the native Windows calendar app.
-Now it’s once again possible to operate your diary using built-in Windows tools.
+Thankfully, the “calendar wars” of Windows 8 are in the past.
+It’s once again possible to operate your diary using built-in Windows tools.

 But just because you can use the Windows app, it doesn’t mean you should.
 You have options!
-Depending on your workflow, some of them might even be preferable to using the default Calendar app.
+Depending on your workflow, some of them might even be preferable to using the default Windows 10 Calendar app.

 Here’s a look at seven ways to view Google Calendar on your Windows desktop.
 Unfortunately, there’s no official Google Calendar app for Windows

 1. Add Google Calendar to the Windows Calendar App

-Before I discuss alternative methods, let me quickly recap how to add your Google Calendar to the Windows Calendar app.
+Before we discuss alternative methods, let’s quickly recap how to add your Google Calendar to the Windows Calendar app.